Last Revised: November 17, 2022

 - Ventilation of by active exhaust or inclusion a port for the exhaust hose to vent directly into lab exhaust duct or fume hood interior.

 The hood shall be labeled with the exhaust fan number and location.
+A manufacturer label must be affixed to the outside of the hood.

 Hood interior must have a flame-spread index of 25 or less.